datuchela/petlog/README.md

 # petLog

 A simple web app for tracking reminders exclusively for pets.
-_Note: The project is nowhere near finished._
+*Note: The project is nowhere near finished*

 # stuff to do: